ISISComputingGroup/ibex_developers_manual/Jenkins-Trouble-Shooting.md

 If the wrong java path is set then the slave will not start.
 Update the path to the correct version of java in `...\Jenkins\jenkins-slave.xml`.

-## Linux build node (s7cloud) is offline
+## Linux build node (sl7cloud) is offline

 If the node has rebooted and/or installed an `sshd` update, it may have removed jenkins from its ssh authority.
 You need to edit `/etc/ssh/sshd_config` and add `jenkins` to the `AllowGroups` line.
-Then run `service sshd restart` on s7cloud.
+Then run `service sshd restart` on sl7cloud.
 You can then ask the Jenkins server to relaunch the node.

+If you need to log onto the machine, it is ssh with fed id - check the hostname in the jenkins job, it was recently `host-172-16-114-103.nubes.stfc.ac.uk`

 ## Builds failing to check out

 If a jenkins job (often epics-static-clean on NDWVEGAS) is failing to run and near the start you see something like